konvajs/konva/README.md

 # Pull Requests

 I'd be happy to review any pull requests that may better the Konva project, in particular if you have a bug fix, enhancement, or a new shape (see `src/shapes` for examples).
-Before doing so, please first make sure that all of the tests pass (`gulp lint test`).
+Before doing so, please first make sure that all of the tests pass (`npm run test`).

 ## Contributors